wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

 Normal status (green area)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the graphic shows in the left area, the buffer is working normally receiving and sending events.
-In this situation no alerts are triggered in the manager.
-However, a large amount of events can provoke an increase in the buffer usage reaching the ``warning level``, set in 90 percent.
+As the graphic shows in the left area, the buffer is working normally, receiving and sending events.
+In this situation no buffer alerts are triggered on the manager.
+However, a large amount of events can provoke an increase in the buffer usage, causing it to reach the ``warning level``, here set at 90 percent.

 Warning status (orange area)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once it has reached ``warning level``, an alert like this one is triggered in the manager side:
+Once it has reached the ``warning level``, an alert like this one is triggered on the manager side:

 .. code-block:: console